TheDcoder/My-Stuff/AutoIt.md

 [`IsWindowNotResponding`](https://git.io/vbcvJ) -  Programatically check for "This window is not responding" in AutoIt

+[`InteractiveCoordinateSelect`](https://git.io/fh9md) - Lets the user interactively select a point on the screen

 ### Code Examples

 * [Generate custom/fake/pseudo events in OnEvent mode](https://git.io/vbRQ5)